-- 1. If the underlying conduct violates state law, the offense level corresponding to the most analogous federal offense is to be used. - 2.
-If the offense level for the underlying conduct is less than the alternative minimum base offense level specified (i.e., 23), the alternative minimum base offense level is to be used.
+1. If the underlying conduct violates state law, the offense level corresponding to the most analogous federal offense is to be used.

 Background: The statute does not require that a murder covered by this section has been committed.
 The maximum term of imprisonment authorized by statute ranges from five years to life imprisonment.